-Fit and drill the F-793-L&R Vent Brackets to the fuselage, and, if you have them, fit the SV-2 Adapter and SV-5 Ventilator to the panel.
+Fit and drill the F-793-L&R Vent Brackets to the fuselage, and, if you have them, fit the SV-2 Adapter and fresh air vent/nozzle.
+See Van's Aircraft web store for available fresh air vent options: SV-6 or SV-7.